openingscience/book/_posts/2013-08-10-novel_scholarly_journal_concepts.md

 ---
 layout: post
 title: "Novel Scholarly Journal Concepts"
+modified_date: 15 September 2013
 authors:
  - name: Peter Binfield
    orcid: 0000-0002-9341-7985
-categories: [tools]
+category: tools
 tags: [open access, publishing]
+abstract: "Recent years have seen a great deal of experimentation around the basic concept of the journal.
+This chapter overviews some of the more novel or interesting developments in this space, developments which include new business models; new editorial models, and new ways in which the traditional functions of the journal can be disaggregated into separate services."
 ---

 > It is not the strongest of the species that survives, nor the most intelligent, but the one most responsive to change. <br>
 <small>Charles Darwin</small>

-## Abstract

-Recent years have seen a great deal of experimentation around the basic concept of the journal.
-This chapter overviews some of the more novel or interesting developments in this space, developments which include new business models; new editorial models, and new ways in which the traditional functions of the journal can be disaggregated into separate services.

 ## Introduction